adambraly/Occlusion-matlab/README.md

+# Occlusion-matlab
-# This repo contains MATLAB code to control <a href="http://www.translucent.ca/products/plato-visual-occlusion-spectacles/">PLATO</a> occlusion goggles.
+This repo contains MATLAB code to control <a href="http://www.translucent.ca/products/plato-visual-occlusion-spectacles/">PLATO</a> occlusion goggles.